-With Fall right around the corner, I have already started making Chili!
+With Fall right around the corner, (School for us starts in two weeks!)
+I have already started making Chili!
 This is one of my favorite meals.
 I love it, because it’s yummy, but it is also one of those meals that I can put together in 30 minutes.

 I made chili for some friends in Iowa and they commented that it was really good.
 “It’s not homemade, but it’s fast and easy,” I told them.
 They were shocked that it wasn’t homemade.
 I explained that most of my ingredients came from cans.
 “Oh, well the only chili I’ve ever made, I just open the can of chili and heat it up!”
 I thought that was so funny!
 The thing is my family always made chili from a fresh pot of beans.
 That is still my favorite way, but for a quick pot of chili, this is my favorite.